casper-astro/tutorials_devel/docs/tutorials/snap/tut_spec.md

 - The all important Xilinx token is placed to allow System Generator to be called to compile the design.

-- In the MSSGE block, the hardware type is set to “ROACH:sx95t” and clock rate is specified as 200MHz.
+- In the MSSGE block, the hardware Platform is set to “SNAP:xc7k160t” and clock rate is specified as 200MHz.

 - The input signal is digitised by the ADC, resulting in four parallel time samples of 8 bits each clock cycle.
 The ADC runs at 800MHz, which gives a 400MHz nyquist sampled spectrum.
 The output range is a signed number in the range -1 to +1 (ie 7 bits after the decimal point).
 This is expressed as fix_8_7.